tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/Activities/01-Stu_Activate_Network/README.md

   We enable the `--rpc` flag on the first node to talk to it later.
 This defaults to port `8545`.
   We need to unlock the node's account to enable it to sign blocks.

+  **NOTE**: If you receive the error - _Fatal: Account unlock with HTTP access is forbidden!_ - complete the following additional steps:
+  * Add the flag `--allow-insecure-unlock`.
+  * Enter your password if prompted.

 * Copy the enode address from this node.

   For example: